earakelianEPAM/EdgarArakelian/FirstMavenProject/README.md

 Hello, this is first homework
 This line is added from remote.

-This line is added for Homework1 branch
+This line is added for Homework1 branch!